-Retinol is an ingredient that we hear dermatologists and skin care enthusiasts discuss and praise constantly, but if you have yet to join the retinol bandwagon, it’s normal to feel a bit apprehensive about adding it to your skin care routine.
-This is especially true during the warm summer months, since the potent ingredient can often cause skin sensitivity to sunlight.
-So, can you use skin care products formulated with retinol in the summer?
-We asked one of our consulting experts, and are getting to the bottom of this much-debated topic below.
+Retinol is an anti-aging ingredient that we hear dermatologists and skincare enthusiasts praise constantly, but if you have yet to join the bandwagon, it’s normal to feel a bit apprehensive about adding it to your skincare routine, especially in the summer.
+The potent ingredient can cause side effects like irritation, dryness and sensitivity to sunlight.
+To find out whether it’s safe to use retinol in the summer, we consulted with New York City-based board-certified dermatologist Dr. Arash Akhavan and licensed medical aesthetician Kari Denk.

 What Is Retinol?

-Retinol is, in layman’s terms, a form of vitamin-A, and is often found in creams, moisturizers, and serums that you can apply to the skin.
-The list of what retinol can do for your skin is equally as long.
-From fighting acne to smoothing the appearance of fine lines and wrinkles, retinol has quickly become known as a do-all ingredient for a wide variety of skin issues.
-You can find retinol in many over-the-counter skin care products, and there are also prescription retinoids with a stronger concentration or dose.
+Retinol is a form of vitamin A and is often found in creams, moisturizers and serums.
+From fighting acne to smoothing the appearance of fine lines and wrinkles, retinol has quickly become known as a do-it-all ingredient for a wide variety of skin issues.
+You can find retinol in many over-the-counter skincare products, as well as prescription retinoids with a stronger concentration of the ingredient.

-Retinol boasts many skin benefits, but the ingredient is not without its pitfalls.
-Like many other potent ingredients, retinol use requires an extra level of care.
-When adding a product formulated with retinol into your skincare routine, it’s important to start with a low dose once a week and to give your skin some time to adjust before upping the frequency or concentration.
-As your skin builds up a tolerance to the ingredient, for the likelihood of irritation or negative skin reactions, be it dryness or redness, should lessen.
-However, like all products, if you experience these negative effects, consult your dermatologist and discontinue use of those products.
+When adding retinol into your skincare routine, it’s important to start with a low dose once a week and to give your skin some time to adjust before upping the frequency or concentration.
+As your skin builds up a tolerance to the ingredient, the likelihood of irritation, dryness and redness should lessen.
+If, however, you continue to experience these negative effects, discontinue use and consult your dermatologist.

 While applying daily sun protection is a must no matter your skincare routine, it’s even more critical when using retinol because the ingredient is known to cause sensitivity to ultraviolet light.
 But that doesn’t mean you can’t use retinol in the summer.
-In fact, both Dr. Akhavan and Kari Denk say you can use retinols year-round.
-"In winter, dryness is typically the toughest retinol side effect to combat, and we recommend increasing the use of moisturizers,” he says.
+In fact, both Dr. Akhavan and Denk say you can use retinol year-round.
+"In winter, dryness is typically the toughest retinol side effect to combat, and we recommend increasing the use of moisturizers,” says Dr. Akhavan.
 “In the summer, patients are typically more sensitive to the sun, requiring diligent use of sunscreen products and other sun protection measures."
-So while retinol can increase your skin’s sun sensitivity, you can keep those side effects at bay by being extra diligent with your sunscreen use.
-Kari Denk emphasizes the importance of finding an effective sunscreen when using retinol during the summer months.
-“Remember retinol works to improve signs of aging by boosting cellular turnover, eliminating dull skin cells, and bringing new healthy ones to the surface,” she explains.
+So, while retinol can increase your skin’s sun sensitivity, you can keep those side effects at bay by applying and reapplying your sunscreen.

+Denk also emphasizes the importance of finding an effective sunscreen when using retinol during the summer months.
+“Retinol works to improve signs of aging by boosting cellular turnover, eliminating dull skin cells and bringing new, healthy ones to the surface,” she explains.
 “The last thing we want to do is damage them.”
 If you’re in need of a new sunscreen, we recommend the SkinCeuticals Daily Brightening UV Defense Sunscreen SPF 30, a lightweight, mica-infused SPF that gives your skin a luminous glow.

 Yes, you can use retinol in the summer, but it’s important to take protective measures.
-Reach for a broad-spectrum, water-resistant sunscreen that boasts an SPF of 30 or higher.
-(Need a rec?
-We share our favorite sunscreens here!)
-Apply about a shot-glass full of sunscreen on all exposed areas of skin, and reapply at least every two hours.
-Take your protection to the next level, and pair your sunscreen use with additional sun protection measures such as wearing protective clothing, seeking shade, and avoiding peak sun hours.
+Reach for a broad-spectrum, water-resistant sunscreen with SPF 30 or higher.
+Apply your sunscreen on all exposed areas of skin, and reapply as directed on the packaging.
+To take your protection to the next level, supplement your sunscreen use with additional sun protection measures such as wearing protective clothing, seeking shade and avoiding peak sun hours.

-This high-concentration pure retinol cream can help improve the look of various signs of skin aging, minimize the look of breakouts and help unclog pores.
+This high-concentration retinol cream can help improve signs of aging, minimize the look of breakouts and help unclog pores.
 It’s ideal for most skin types, but due to its potency, it’s important to check with your dermatologist before use.
-To use, the brand recommends using this product once or twice a week, then slowly increasing frequency to every other night.
+To use, the brand recommends applying this product once or twice a week, then slowly increasing frequency to every other night.
 Sensitive skin types are likely better suited to a retinol product with a lower concentration to build up your tolerance, such as the SkinCeuticals Retinol 0.5.